A Self-Tuning Impedance-based Interaction Planner for Robotic Haptic Exploration: Method

 in this state, the robot is in free space or, if in contact with the environment, is still able to move along the desired motion (subject to the relative environmental perturbations).
 The desired direction of the motion is modified only when the contact with the environment reaches the values of certain force thresholds, meaning that the robot needs to deviate its trajectory to be able to explore the surrounding environment, as illustrated in Fig.~\ref{fig:exploration}.

-To this end, the \textit{Exploration} algorithm, whose pseudo-code is reported in Alg.~\ref{alg:exploration}, calculates the new desired pose $\bm{x}_d$ based on the actual pose $\bm{x}_a$ and on the sensed external forces $\bm{F}_{ext}$.
-The algorithm is in charge of detecting two poses, namely $\bm{r}_{low}$ and $\bm{r}_{high}$, that are then used to compute the new motion direction, $\bm{\hat{r}}_{nd}$ and its relative increment $\bm{\Delta r}_{nd}$.
-The above-mentioned poses are calculated by assigning the actual robot pose $\bm{x}_{a}$ in two different time frames, triggered by two external forces thresholds.
-The first, $\bm{r}_{low}$, is retrieved when the robot external forces go beyond a first threshold named $F_{\textrm{th\_low}}$.
-When the latter is detected, the algorithm checks when the external forces go beyond the second threshold, $F_{\textrm{th\_high}}$.
-When this is the case, the actual robot pose is assigned to the second pose, $\bm{r}_{high}$.
-From these values, the new motion vector $\bm{r}_{nd}$ is computed, and then normalized as $\bm{\hat{r}}_{nd}$.
+To this end, the \textit{Exploration} algorithm, whose pseudo-code is reported in Alg.~\ref{alg:exploration}, calculates the new desired pose $\bm{x}_d$ based on the actual pose $\bm{x}$ and on the sensed external forces $\bm{F}_{\textrm{ext}}$.
+The algorithm is in charge of detecting two poses, namely $\bm{r}_{\textrm{low}}$ and $\bm{r}_{\textrm{high}}$, that are then used to compute the new motion direction, $\bm{\hat{r}}_{\textrm{nd}}$ and its relative increment $\bm{\Delta r}_{\textrm{nd}}$.
+The above-mentioned poses are calculated by assigning the actual robot pose $\bm{x}$ in two different time frames, triggered by two external forces thresholds.
+The first, $\bm{r}_{\textrm{low}}$, is retrieved when the robot external forces go beyond a first threshold named $F_{\textrm{th\_low}}$.
+While the contact force exceeds $F_{\textrm{th\_low}}$, the algorithm checks if the external forces go beyond the second threshold, $F_{\textrm{th\_high}}$.
+These thresholds are set empirically.
+When this is the case, the actual robot pose is assigned to the second pose, $\bm{r}_{\textrm{high}}$.
+From these values, the new motion vector $\bm{r}_{\textrm{nd}}$ is computed, and then normalized as $\bm{\hat{r}}_{\textrm{nd}}$ so as to avoid significant incremental changes.
 Lastly, the increment to the previous desired pose, $\bm{x}_{d,t-1}$, is calculated as in line 13, where $v_{\textrm{constE}}$ is the desired velocity, and $\Delta T$ represents control loop time.